lukasz-app/rn-sport-mobile/README.md

 `$ react-native start`

 Although I did include some custom scripts to make develioping two platform application easier.

 ### BETTER RUNNING

 now you can:

-`$ yarn run-both
-// starts 2 packagers on 8081 and 8082 and builds and installs application on connected android device and on connected iOS device `
+`$ yarn run-both // starts 2 packagers on 8081 and 8082.
+Builds and installs application on connected android device and on connected iOS device`

-`$ yarn run-ios-device
-// starts packager and installs on iOS device. `
+`$ yarn run-ios-device // starts packager and installs on iOS device.`

-`$ yarn fresh-install
-// rm -rf $TMPDIR/react-* && watchman watch-del-all && rm -rf ios/build/ModuleCache/* && rm -rf node_modules/ && yarn cache clean && yarn`
+`$ yarn fresh-install // rm -rf $TMPDIR/react-* && watchman watch-del-all && rm -rf ios/build/ModuleCache/* && rm -rf node_modules/ && yarn cache clean && yarn`

 and some more

 ### CONTRIBUTING

 This project is meant to help developing 3 different libraries: